Emily-Landers/reading-notes/301/class6.md

     - 17.2.0
 - What version of npm are you running on your machine?
     -  8.2.0.
-- What command would you type to install a library/package called ‘jshint’?
+- What command would you type to install a library/package called ‘jshint'?
     - npm install -g jshint
 - What is node used for?
     - developing apps with JavaScript framework (running JS on the server)